freeseek/mocha/wdl/README.md

   "impute.docker_repository": "us.gcr.io/mccarroll-mocha"
 }
 ```
-If you want to impute all chromosomes, you can omit the `impute.target_chrs` option
+If you want to impute all chromosomes, you can omit the `impute.target_chrs` option.
+As there is no way to determine the amount of memory required by IMPUTE5 to impute a given window, currently we advise to not use imputing windows larger then 10 centimorgans (i.e. `max_win_size_cm≤10`), or else the imputation tasks might fail

 The `mocha_tsv_file` input table should look like this: